Does Your Website Run On WordPress? How To Tell

 (Search WordPress sites by categories and location)

-We hope you have found the above information useful.
+I hope you have found this information useful.

 Originally published as Does Your Website Run On WordPress?
 How To Tell.